 “We have two ears and one mouth so that we can listen twice as much as we speak.” — Epictetus

-Listening is the single most essential skill in business.
+Listening is the single most essential skill in business, particularly in dental practice.
 Poor listening skills may lead to assumptions and misunderstanding that will eventually result in ineffective decisions and costly mistakes.
 It further deteriorates team cohesion and causes a lot of tension and stress.

-In this episode, I will talk about retaining great employees, nurturing their growth, and providing them with tools for success to keep them dedicated to their practice, your leadership, and your customers — all because of active listening.
+In this episode, I will talk about dental business owners retain great employees, nurture their growth, and provide them with tools for success to keep them dedicated to their practice, your leadership, and your customers — all because of active listening.

-Tune in and find solutions to common practice issues at Prescriptions for Your Practice
+Tune in and find solutions to common dental practice issues at Prescriptions for Your Practice

 - “When somebody leaves the nest and they graduate, these parents extend the trust that they will find good workplaces that take care of them.”